BrianJConway/CS480_Graphics/README.md

 ## PA0: Triangle
 This is a simple colored triangle on the screen.
 To run this project ```cd PA0``` then follow the instructions in the README.md.

-## PA1: Spinning Cube
+## PA1: Orbiting and Spinning Cube
-This is a cube that rotates in place on the screen.
+This is a cube that rotates around its y-axis and orbits the center of the screen.
 To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA2: Controllable Spinning Cube
+This is a cube that rotates around its y-axis and orbits the center of the screen.
+You can control the rotation with the keyboard and the orbit with the mouse.
+To run this project ```cd PA2``` then follow the instructions in the README.md.